rabier/SimSnappNet/README.md

  SimSnappNet generates SNPs data according to a Markovian process that evolved along gene tree branches.
 The gene tree is random and is obtained according to the Multispecies Network Coalescent (i.e. a coalescent process that evolves inside a phylogenetic network).
 Although SNPS data are generated, SimSnappNet returns only count data ....

+This count data can be analyzed with SnappNetForSimSnappNet (see the repository on github).

 ***********************************************************************************************************************************

  SimSnappNet is described at http://charles-elie.rabier.pagesperso-orange.fr/doc/SimSnappNet.html